When To Start With Spectral Analysis

 your evolving identity

-your personal goals
+your personal and professional goals

-your contrast and nuances
+your contrast, ethnicity, and nuances

-the relationship between wardrobe, hair, and makeup
+the relationship between wardrobe, hair, makeup, and jewelry

 If you’re ready to begin